Guide to studying Social Policy

-Social Policy degrees teach transferable skills, such as presentation, research, academic writing and communication, as well as how to properly examine and hold to account modern government.
+Social Policy degrees teach transferable skills, such as presentation, research, academic writing and communication, as well as how to properly examine and hold to account current government.

 Particular job areas include clerical and secretarial work, management and administration, sales, PR, research, manufacturing, social work, hotel management, retail, teaching and lecturing.

 Numerous companies offer graduate schemes in this subject, including Asda.

 Each university tends to ask for different entry requirements for Social Policy degree courses.
 So, be sure to check with the institution before applying.